emikes919/eddymikes_blog/_posts/2022-11-28-a-lunatics-guide-to-productivity.md

     <li>☑️ Drafting blog posts 😉</li>
 </ul>

-All this stuff is simply organized into one place, with a bunch of embedded functionality. **It’s like outsourcing part of your brain.** Notion is one of those things that’s so simple and works so well, that you can’t help but ask yourself: “how did this not exist 10 years ago?”
+All this stuff is beautifully organized into one place on your computer and mobile app, with a bunch of embedded functionality that makes storing and retrieving information fast and intuitive. **It’s like outsourcing part of your brain.**

-Oh, and there’s a great mobile app, so all of your stuff is at your fingertips on the go.
+Notion is so simple and works so well that I often ask myself how it didn't exist 10 years ago.

-Starting a Notion account can be a little intimidating.
+Getting started with Notion can be a little intimidating.
 The application is infinitely flexible, and all the functionality choices can be a bit overwhelming.
 There’s also no shortage of YouTube gurus out there promoting the most optimized and sexy personal dashboard.

 Don’t worry about all that.
-Start small, and see if it’s for you.
+Start small by creating something simple like your to-do list, and see if it’s for you.
 Some people prefer a good ol’ handwritten to-do list, and that’s fine too.

 In an effort to not be completely biased, here are the only things I’ve found that Notion is not great for:

 <ul class="no-bullet-list">
     <li>❌ Anything that’s done best in Excel (don’t come at the King!)</li>
     <li>❌ Cloud file storage</li>
-    <li>❌ Calendar functionality (although they plan to integrate with Google Calendar)</li>
+    <li>❌ Calendar functionality (January 2024 update: Notion released <a href="https://www.notion.so/product/calendar?pscd=affiliate.notion.so&ps_partner_key=ZWR3YXJkbWljaGFlbHNvbjY1NjA&ps_xid=x9HU3jBdeqlmKU&gsxid=x9HU3jBdeqlmKU&gspk=ZWR3YXJkbWljaGFlbHNvbjY1NjA" target="_blank">Notion Calendar</a>, and it's amazing.
+It is now the only calendar app I use.)</li>
 </ul>

 <p class="sub-section">⚡ Ignoring email</p>

 Hot take alert!
 This one is both critical and controversial.

-The level of focus you will achieve by ignoring email entirely for three hours at a time is hard to understate.
+The level of focus you will attain by ignoring email entirely for three hours at a time is hard to understate.

 Email is an attention stealer, and most emails do not require an urgent response (I’m sure there are some fields where this isn’t the case, but I’ll venture to guess there are few).
 And yet, we’re carpet bombed with these little things all day long, constantly breaking our focus.

 <p class="quote-block">“But wait!
 How can you ignore email?!
 What if someone needs to get in touch with you?!